 - Configure the Replication Agent accordingly.
 If the option is available, you can configure the Replication Agent to send object names in the same case as the primary database stores them.
-This is particularly important for RSM users.
-If you are not using RSM to create replication definitions, you can force the case to be anything you like, as long as the LTL generated by the Replication Agent matches the case used in the replication definition. - Use an alias at the replicate site.
+You can force the case to be anything you like, as long as the LTL generated by the Replication Agent matches the case used in the replication definition. - Use an alias at the replicate site.
 As an alternative to creating replication definitions with the replicate as clause, you can create an alias at the replicate database that matches the case in the primary database and points to the desired replicate table name.